pydicom/pydicom/dev/_sources/guides/encoding/encoder_plugins.rst.txt

   .. code-block:: python

-      def foo(src: bytes, **kwargs: Any) -> bytes:
+      def foo(src: bytes, runner: EncodeRunner) -> bytes | bytearray:

-  Where
+  Where:

   * `src` is the raw uncompressed data to be encoded as :class:`bytes`.
 When the data in `src` represents multi-byte values (such as 16-bit pixels), then `src` will use little-endian byte ordering by default.
 Support for big-endian byte ordering by the encoding function is completely optional.

-  * `kwargs` is a :class:`dict` which at a minimum contains the following required keys:
+    The data in `src` will be sized as:

+    * 1 byte per sample for 0 < *Bits Stored* <= 8
+    * 2 bytes per sample for 8 < *Bits Stored* <= 16
+    * 4 bytes per sample for 16 < *Bits Stored* <= 32
+    * 8 bytes per sample for 32 < *Bits Stored* <= 64

+  * `runner` is an :class:`~pydicom.pixels.encoders.base.EncodeRunner` instance
+    that manages the encoding process and has access to the encoding options, either directly through the class properties or indirectly with the :meth:`~pydicom.pixels.encoders.base.EncodeRunner.get_option` method.

     * ``'transfer_syntax_uid'``: :class:`~pydicom.uid.UID` - the intended
       *Transfer Syntax UID* of the encoded data.